Music Interface

 ```

-* the image is located in `assets/musicinterface/textures/covers/`
+* the image is inside `assets/musicinterface/textures/covers/`

 * the path in `cover` is correct